Regulation to Prevent and Combat Child Sexual Abuse: Criticism

-Groups opposed to this proposal often highlight that it would impose mandatory chat control for all digital private communications, and as such commonly refer to the proposed legislation by the name "Chat Control".
-Some civil society organisations and activists have argued that the proposal is not compatible with fundamental rights, infringing on the right to privacy.
+Opponents of the original Commission proposal often highlight its mandatory detection provisions could impose surveillance of digital private communications, and as such refer to it as Chat Control.
+Some civil society organisations and activists have argued it was incompatible with fundamental rights, infringing on the right to privacy.
+Opposition has come from many sides of the political spectrum including from left-wing, liberal and right-wing politicians.